willie-engelbrecht/ParseMultiLevelJSON-NiFiRecordProcessors/README.md

 }
 ```

 In NiFi you can use a combination of Record Processors and Avro schemas to define the complex structure, and simplified structure.
-You can also use the QueryRecord processor using RPATH to access deeper elements of the complex JSON document to to create a simplified JSON output.
+You can also use the QueryRecord processor using RPATH to access deeper elements of the complex JSON document to create a simplified JSON output.

 An example flow would look like:
 ![alt text](https://github.com/willie-engelbrecht/ParseMultiLevelJSON-NiFiRecordProcessors/blob/master/images/FlowDesign.JPG "Sample NiFi Canvas")